 The issue, here as in Incandescent Lamp, is the unpredictability of the required experiments.
-The court noted, "Even a considerable amount of experimentation is permissible, as long as it is merely routine or the specification provides a reasonable amount of guidance regarding the direction of experimentation."77
+As another court put it, "Even a considerable amount of experimentation is permissible, as long as it is merely routine or the specification provides a reasonable amount of guidance regarding the direction of experimentation."
+The biological sciences are particularly unpredictable; in other fields, it is often easier to predict what an embodiment will do without the expense and difficulty of synthesizing and testing it in a lab.